A-Shad/StudentSystem/README.md

       In case you wanna check the email functions, the email attached to the user must be set to be allowed to send email inside the application.
 Please check the relevant documents for each mail server for the proper settings.

- 5- To run the application: a-Create "studentadmission" database in your MySQL. b- Set your MySQL "jdbc.username" and "jdbc.password" in     "hibernate.properties" file and it's good to go!
+ 5- To run the application: a-Create "studentadmission" database in your MySQL. b- Set your MySQL "username" and "password" in     "hibernate.properties" file and it's good to go!
 Don't forget to change "hibernate.hbm2ddl.auto" to "update"
     after the first run to not re-create database tables each time.

  Happy J2EE development!